njhama/vlp/csci360/slides.md

 - Unknown state space => exploration

 ### Examples

+#### Romania
+- Formulate Goal
+    : Bucharest
+- Formulate Problem:
+    : States: various cities
+    Actions: Drive between cities
+- Find Solutions
+    : Sequence of cities
+        Arad, Sibiu, Fagaras, Bucharest

+**insert photo here**

+- Single-state problem formulation
+    : A problem defined by four items:
+    - Initial state: eg "At Arad"
+    - Successor function S(x) = set of action-state pairs
+        - Roads: Go to adjacent city with cost == distance
+        - eg S(Arad) - {(Arad -> Zerind, Zerind),...}
+    - Goal Test
+        - Explicit: x = At Bucharest
+        - Implicit NoDirt(x)
+    - Path Cost (Additive)
+        - Sum of distances, number of actions executed, etc
+        - c(x,a,y) is the step cost

+    **A solution is a sequence of actions leading from the initial to a goal state**

+- State Space / Problem Space
+    : the state space is a graph (X,A) with
+        - X: the set of nodes (all states of a problem)
+        - A subset X x X: the set of all edges, with (x,x`) element A iff state x' can be reached from state x by applying an operator s element S

+#### Vacuum World State Space
+**insert photo here**

+- States: interger dirt and roobot locations
+- Actions: left, right, vacuum, noop
+- Goal Test: No dirt
+- Path Cost: 1 per action (0 for noop)

+#### The 8-Puzzle
+**insert photo here**
+- States: Integer locations of tiles
+- Actions: Move blank left, right, up, down
+- Goal Test: Goal State (given)
+- Path cost: 1 per move

+#### Block World
+**insert photo here**
+- States: x
+- Actions: x
+- Goal Test: x
+- Path cost: x
+---
 ### Search Graphs & Search Trees

 #### Graphs Search
 ##### Directed Graphs

+---
 ### Search Strategies
+    : Define by picking the order of tree-node expansion
+    - Completeness: Does it always find a solution if one exists
+    - Time Complexity: Number of nodes generated / expanded
+    - Space Complexity: Max number of nodes in memory
+    - Optimality: Does it always find a least-cost solution

 #### Time and Cost Measurements
 - b: branching factor